WordPress Development in 2026: From Full Site Editing to Flawless Deployments

 Key Deployment Technologies

 • Deployment Tools (DeployHQ, BuddyWorks): Services that connect your Git repository to your server for seamless, automated deployments.
+For a detailed walkthrough of setting this up for WordPress specifically, see our guide to automating WordPress deployments with Git.

 • GitOps Pipelines (GitHub, GitLab, Bitbucket): Using Git as the single source of truth for both your code and your infrastructure configuration.

-• Containerised WordPress environments (Docker): For creating perfect environment parity between development and production, eliminating "it works on my machine" issues.
+• Containerised WordPress environments (Docker): For creating perfect environment parity between development and production, eliminating it works on my machine issues.

 • Kubernetes-based WordPress deployments: For mission-critical sites requiring high availability, auto-scaling, and self-healing capabilities.